 You don’t have to do everything to save souls

-Recent copies of the minster's letters from our Minister Brian.
+Recent copies of letters from our previous minister Brian.
 These are reproduced from the monthly Newsletter.